 Much has changed since the OECD launched its original base erosion and profit shifting project back in 2013.
 As the OECD, UN, EU and individual countries consider fundamental changes to the international tax architecture, multinationals must navigate an increasingly complex environment of uncoordinated measures.
 Hear how companies are managing this uncertainty and the steps they are taking to anticipate and prepare for potential global tax policy transformation.

-Tim Berger, Executive Vice President – Tax, Mastercard Worldwide
+Tim Berger, Executive Vice President – Global Tax, Mastercard

 Francois Chadwick, Vice President, Tax & Accounting, Uber